Siddes-Analyst/Sales-and-Marketing-Performance-Analysis-of-Vivo-Smartphones-Using-Excel/README.md

 ### 📊 Conclusion
 - Especially 2 weeks make the highest number of growths of all the Categories of all months and all years.

+---

+## 🗓️ Monthly Sales Report

+### 📊 Analysis
+- May, July, August, October, December is the most sales and profit month of all the years.
+- In all these years February month is the low Sales and profits month and Fixed target is not achievable month.
+- Tamil Nadu and Karnataka are the highest number of Total Sales and Profit maker states of all Months.
+And states contribute 55% of profit of all the months.
+- T4 Pro & V50 are the medium Price Category Mobiles are made the 55% of total sales and Profits of the months in all years.

+### 📊 Conclusion
+- All the 3 years of data October month made a top sales and profit of all the months.
+- 3 Quarter of the year made the high sales and profit of all the years.